Iqra077/AI-ML-Based-Codes/README.md

 # AI/ML-Based
-Some codes related to AI and ML.
+Codes related to AI and ML.